The Big Snooze

 The Big Snooze is a 1946 Warner Bros.
-Looney Tunes cartoon directed by Bob Clampett and co-directed by Arthur Davis, who were both uncredited as directors.
+Looney Tunes cartoon initiated by Bob Clampett and completed by Arthur Davis, both of whom were both uncredited as directors.
 It features Bugs Bunny and Elmer Fudd, voiced by Mel Blanc and Arthur Q. Bryan.

 Its title was inspired by the 1939 book The Big Sleep, and its 1946 film adaptation, also a Warner release.

 Plot

 Bugs and Elmer are in the midst of their usual hunting-chasing scenario.
 After Bugs tricks Elmer into running through a hollow log and off a cliff three times, Elmer angrily quits because he feels that the writers never let him catch the rabbit.
 He tears up his Warner Bros. cartoon contract and walks off the set to devote his life to fishing, stunning Bugs, who piteously asks him to reconsider.

 During a relaxing fishing trip, Elmer falls asleep.
 Bugs observes Elmer's nap, remarks that the dream he notices Elmer is having — that of a classic log and saw, representing snoring — is "a heavenly dream".
 Then, Bugs decides he had "better look into this", and downs a sleeping pill.
 He dreams he is inside Elmer's dream, in a boat crooning "Someone's Rocking My Dreamboat".
 He decides to use Nightmare Paint to disrupt the "serene scene".

 Within Elmer's dreamland, Bugs creates unsettling situations: Elmer appears nearly nude, wearing only his derby hat and a strategically placed "loincloth" consisting of a laurel wreath.
-Next, in a musical parody of "The Campbells Are Coming", and a visual parody of the Pink Elephants on Parade sequence from the Disney film Dumbo (1941), Bugs creates a situation where "ziwwions and twiwwions of wabbits" are dancing over Elmer while Bugs' voice is heard singing, "The rabbits are coming.
+Next, in a musical parody of "The Campbells Are Coming", and a visual parody of the Pink Elephants on Parade sequence from the Disney film Dumbo (1941), Bugs creates a situation where "miwwions and twiwwions of wabbits" are dancing over Elmer while Bugs' voice is heard singing, "The rabbits are coming.
 Hooray!
 Hooray!"
 When Elmer asks where they are all coming from, Bugs replies, "From me, Doc," and is shown literally multiplying them from an adding machine.